 Raasch derived his inspiration for the shoe’s design from Zen art (the word, “Roshi,” is a title given to a Zen master).
-So, to stay consistent with this idea, Raasch wanted to keep the design as simple as possible by only featuring the essentials in shoe construction.
+So, to stay consistent with this idea, Raasch kept the design as simple as possible.
+With only the essential features showing in shoe construction.

 What he invented was a pair of shoes that featured the Nike natural motion waffle pattern and an insole and colorway (iguana) that represented a Zen garden.
 It was clear that the two years he spent developing the shoe resulted in the next step in sneaker evolution.